mouseless/baked/docs/architecture/README.md

 ## Layer

-Each layer in DO introduces a new technology, such as a database server, web server or a framework, to your application architecture.
-These layers are named after their concept or protocol it introduces.
+Each layer in DO introduces a new technology, such as a database server, web server or a framework, into your application architecture.
+These layers are named after their concept or protocol they introduce.

 > :bulb:
 >